b2renger/PdDroidPublisher/_posts/2015-11-01-How_to_configure_your_launcher.md

 To find the hexadecimal code you can consult a website like this [one](http://www.color-hex.com/).
 An hexadecimal color code is composed of 6 characters numbers or letters, and you have to add the prefix **0xff**.
 In the above line the colors are different kinds of blue.

+TODOC : more about SVG and/or PNG theming ? even if SVG is not fully supported ... ? at minima : it exists and it's an experimental feature ...

 <a name="factory-components"/>

 ### Use factory components

 Those are ready to be used for slick look, almost out of the box.
-You can refer to [this](link missing) post to get a list of all possible overrides.
+You can refer to [this]({{ site.baseurl}}{% post_url 2015-11-04-List_overrides %}) post to get a list of all possible overrides.

 To take a simple example, you can apply a custom look, on all the sliders of your patch by using **typeOverrides**, for instance the line of code below once added to you launcher will make your app draw all sliders as filled rounded rectangles.